GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 #### x-google-marketplace

-This server as an annotation to tell gcp to handle that property in a special way, depending on `type`.
+This serves as an annotation to tell gcp to handle that property in a special way, depending on `type`.
 It has several usages and more will be added based on demand.

 #### [Examples](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-example/blob/master/wordpress/schema.yaml).